sconyard/ukpolicingdata/README.md

 Opensource software and serverless methods to interrogate public data

+## Data Manipulation

+The RAW data arrives in many thousands of CSV files seperated by data set (stop and search, crimes or outcomes) and regional police authority.
+PowerShell is used to manipulate this data into single CSV file per data set ready for upload.

 ## Azure Data Factory

 Azure Data Factory injects the public police data into the Azure SQL tables.
 Pipelines exist for CSVs hosted within BLOB storage and API calls to [Policing data](https://data.police.uk/docs/)